alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Bind a Redis service to your app

-You must bind your app to the Redis service to be able to access the cache from the app.
+You must bind your app to the Redis service so you can access the cache from the app.

-1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app automatically to the service instance when you next deploy your app.
+1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app to the service instance.
+It will bind automatically when you next deploy your app.
 An example manifest:

     ```
     --